15926tools/15926RDL2Reporter/README.md

 - The primary key is the value that changes per single output record.
 It must be the first column and there must be a “yes” in the primary key setting.

-- If you do not like it that it must be the first column, the output is Excel, so just move the columns after reporting, or make the first column a repeat of the real primary key, and delete it in Excel after reporting.
+**Note:**  If you do not like it that it must be the first column, the output is Excel, so just move the columns after reporting, or make the first column a repeat of the real primary key, and delete it in Excel after reporting.

-**Note:**  If you do not like it that it must be the first column, the output is Excel, so just move the columns after reporting.

 ## Program Parameters
 1. Sparql Endpoint: _Row 2B_